colinhacks/zod/README.md

 // should be 	[string,...string[]]
 ```

-These may sound like nitpicks.
-But it's not acceptable that an object that's assignable to the inferred TypeScript type can fail validation by the validator it was inferred from.
+These may sound like nitpicks but it can result in some very unintuitive behavior/bugs.

 #### io-ts